 Once you start reinforcing what you tell them to do THE FIRST TIME, they will be more likely to DO IT because that becomes the expectation.

-Just a reminder: Breathe, Breathe, Breathe!
+Just a reminder: Stop.
+Breathe.
+Pray!
 It is difficult when you just want them to DO WHAT YOU SAY the first time!
 And that is a RIGHT desire.
 But we need to TEACH them to do that.
-They are sinners - just like us - and cannot be expected to do this the right way, unless we teach them the right way.
+They are sinners – just like you – and cannot be expected to do this the right way, unless you teach them the right way.
 But you CAN do this!

 So, if you set the expectations clearly, have practiced them, and you know they know them, WHAT do you do when they DON’T do what you’ve told them and they practiced?

-And, just like how they have learned (from us) that they don't have to listen to what we say until we're really angry, they have also learned (from us) that we often give empty threats.
-Again, they know they don't have to do what we say if they know we're not really going to follow through!
+Just like how they have learned that they don’t have to listen to what you say until you are really angry, they have also learned that you often give empty threats.
+They know they don’t have to do what you say if they know you’re not really going to follow through!
 YOU NEED TO FOLLOW THROUGH SO YOUR CHILDREN LEARN TO TRUST THAT YOU MEAN WHAT YOU SAY AND SAY WHAT YOU MEAN!!

 Not only will you and your entire family benefit NOW from first setting the expectation, not repeating your instructions, and following through, but your CHILDREN will benefit from learning these boundaries, limits, and consistency as they grow into healthy, well-adjusted (NOT “the-world-revolves-around-me-and-I-don’t-have-to-do-things-I-don’t-want-to-do”), adults!